yinlinchen/dlp-access/README.md

 * Email: digital-libraries@vt.edu

 ## Releases and Contributing
-We have a 30 day release cycle (We do Sprint!).
+We have a 30 day release cycle (We do Sprints!).
 Please let us know if you encounter a bug by filing an issue.
 We appreciate all contributions.

 If you are planning to contribute back bug-fixes, please do so without any further discussion.